 Employees are responsible for understanding and following all wireless telecommunication equipment policies and any additional restrictions imposed by their department.
 The use of City-issued wireless telecommunication equipment is for official use only and is subject to audit.
-City-issued wireless telecommunication equipment may not be used at any time in violation of federal and state laws, local ordinances, the Employee Handbook or any department procedures.
-Users may be required to justify any or all calls on a City-issued wireless telecommunication equipment.
+City-issued wireless telecommunication equipment may not be used at any time in violation of federal and state laws, local ordinances, the Employee Handbook, or any department procedures.
+Users may be required to justify all calls on City-issued wireless telecommunication equipment.

 - 1. Radio Assignment Radios are to be used as a 2-way radio for communications between employees and for City-Related business.
-The radios' cellular capability is for use when radio communication is not possible or economical. - 2.
-Wireless Telecommunication Equipment Assignment Wireless telecommunications equipment is to be used when communication is necessary for City-related business afterhours or away from a City facility. - 3.
-Tablet s Employees who are Department Director level and above are allowed to have a data connection through a tablet type device.
-Individual exceptions to this policy must be approved by the City Manager based upon business need. - 4.
+The radio's cellular capability is for use when radio communication is not possible or economical. - 2.
+Wireless Telecommunication Equipment Assignment Wireless telecommunications equipment is to be used when communication is necessary for City-related business after hours or away from a City facility. - 3.
+Tablets Employees who are Department Director level and above are allowed to have a data connection through a tablet-type device.
+The City Manager must approve individual exceptions to this policy based upon business need. - 4.
 Internet Mobile Hotspot Employees who are required to work remotely or spend an extensive amount of time working outside of the office may be issued an internet mobile hotspot.
-Internet mobile hotspots will be available for check-out from the Information

-Technology Department on a first come, first serve basis.
+Internet mobile hotspots will be available for check-out from the Information Technology Department on a first come, first serve basis.
 They can be reserved by contacting the Information Technology Director or IT Support Technician.
-All issued internet mobile hotspots must be approved by the City Manager based upon business need.
+All issued internet mobile hotspots must be approved by the City Manager based on business need.